-Subject Intent: Why Digital Games Production: Games Design?
+Subject Intent: Why Creative Digital Media Practice: Games Design?

 What will I study?